Labyrinth Of The Demon King

 I love the feel, especially noticable during the combat - getting hit and hitting feel like such a big deal.
 Who will break first - you, or the shambling, twitching freak trying to break your skull open with a hatchet?
 It is slow and methodical, with each hit having weight and consequence.

-The biggest flaw with the game is the fact that after the first dungeon - which is this incredible, sprawling, intertwined maze that feels like it's collapsing on itself - there is a very noticable drop in quality, as if the developers were running out of steam.
+The biggest flaw of the game is the fact that after the first dungeon - which is this incredible, sprawling, intertwined maze that feels like it's collapsing on itself - there is a very noticable drop in quality, as if the developers were running out of steam.
 The other 3 (or rather 2) dungeons are still great, and made with care and with their own identities and ideas, but they're just sooo much simpler and shorter.

 Despite this, the game's originality and great execution absolutely make it worth your time and money.